Hydrothermal vent microbial communities

-Environmental Properties
+Environmental properties

-Although there is a large variation in temperatures at the surface of the water with the changing depths of the thermocline seasonally, the temperatures underneath the thermocline and the waters near the deep sea are relatively constant.
-There aren’t any changes that are brought about by seasonal effects or annual changes.
-These temperatures stay in the range of 0-3 °C with the exception of the waters immediately surrounding the hydrothermal vents which can get as high as 407 °C. These waters are prevented from boiling due to the pressure that is acting upon it at those depths.
+Although there is a large variation in temperatures at the surface of the water with the seasonal changes in depths of the thermocline, the temperatures underneath the thermocline and the waters near the deep sea are relatively constant.
+No changes are caused by seasonal effects or annual changes.
+These temperatures stay in the range of 0–3 °C with the exception of the waters immediately surrounding the hydrothermal vents, which can get as high as 407 °C. These waters are prevented from boiling due to the high pressure at those depths.

-With increasing depth, the effects of pressure start to occur.
-The pressure is due to the weight of water above pushing down.
-The approximate rate of pressure increase in the ocean is 10Mega-pascals (MPa) for every kilometre that is traveled towards the seafloor.
-This means that hydrostatic pressure can reach up to 110MPa at the depths of the trenches.
+With increasing depth, the high pressure begins to take effect.
+The pressure increases by about 10 megapascals (MPa) for every kilometre of vertical distance.
+This means that hydrostatic pressure can reach up to 110 MPa at the depths of the trenches.

-Salinity stay relatively constant within the deep seas communities around the world at 35parts per thousand (ppt).
+Salinity remains relatively constant within the deep seas around the world, at 35 parts per thousand.

 Although there is very little light in the hydrothermal vent environment, photosynthetic organisms have been found.
 However, the energy that the majority of organisms use comes from chemosynthesis.
 The organisms use the minerals and chemicals that come out of the vents.

+Types of hydrothermal vents

+Vent types correlate with geochemical and physical conditions.
+Characteristics like temperature, mineralogy, and pH.
+The most common hydrothermal vents are black smokers and white smokers, the general third type being diffuse vents.
+Alkaline vents occur as well, along with other forms of hydrothermal vents.

+Black smoker

+Generally release water hotter than the other vents between 300-400 °C. Fluids are high in metal sulfides such as iron, manganese, and copper, and zinc.
+These minerals precipitate when exposed to cold waters, and deposit on the seabed and form chimney-like structures.

+White smoker

+Vents emit a milky-coloured water between 200-330 °C. The milky-colour originates from calcium-rich minerals in ocean crustal rocks, which easily dissolve in cold seawater, when warmed water surfaces again, white plumes are produced.
+White smoker vents form chimney-like structures from these precipitates.

+Diffuse

+These vents are characterized by clear, low-temperature (< 30 °C) waters.
+Vent fluids are released and spread out slowly before breaching the sea floor.
+These vents create temperature and chemical gradients, supporting diverse microbial communities, including sulfur-oxidizing bacteria.

+Alkaline

+Characteristics found in alkaline vents are fluids with a high pH, typically ranging from 9 to 11, and low temperatures ranging from 40-90 °C. The fluids are rich in methane (CH4) and hydrogen (H2), which were produced from reactions between upper mantle peridotite and cool seawater.
+This process is known as serpentinization.
+Environments hosting ultramafic rocks, such as peridotites, are complex and vast.